-- A. As previously noted, Lamentations is the only prophetical book not named after its author.
+- A. As previously noted, Lamentations is the only prophetic book not named after its author.
 This makes sense since Jeremiah already has a prophecy bearing his name.
-The title conveys the deep personal and national loss which he felt after the fall of Jerusalem. - B. This is the saddest of all books in Scripture.
-In 2 Kings 25 and Jeremiah 52 we find the facts of the destruction of Jerusalem and the temple, but only Lamentations captures the emotions (LaSor, 617). - C. Lamentations is also the only Bible book whose basic structure forms an acrostic.
+The title conveys the deep personal and national loss that he felt after the fall of Jerusalem. - B. This is the saddest of all books in Scripture.
+In 2 Kings 25 and Jeremiah 52, we find the historical facts of the destruction of Jerusalem and the temple; however, only Lamentations effectively captures the emotions (LaSor, 617). - C. Lamentations is also the only book in the Bible whose basic structure forms an acrostic.
 All chapters (except chapter 3) have 22 verses, each beginning with successive letters of the Hebrew alphabet (except chapter 5).
-Chapter 3 has 66 verses with each letter repeated three times.
+Chapter 3 has 66 verses, with each letter repeated three times.
 The pattern may be for easy memorization or to emphasize the complete nature of suffering for sin (Dyer, BKC, 1:1211).

 Verse Chapter 1 Chapter 2 Chapter 3 Chapter 4 Chapter 5

 1 a (=A) а а а not

 2 b (=B) b а b acrostically

 3 g (="C") g а g arranged

-4 d (=D) ď b d
+4 d (=D) d b d

 5 h (etc.) h b h

 6 w (etc.) W b W

 etc. etc. etc. etc. etc.

-of Verses s 22 22 66 22 22
+of Vers es 22 22 66 22 22

-of Lines 66 66 66 44 22
+of Lines s 66 66 66 44 22

-Lines/stanz za 3 3 1 2 1
+Lines/sta nza 3 3 1 2 1

 Chapter 5 is not an acrostic, but it does have a "mini-acrostic."
 Verses 19-20 are composed of four lines starting with the letters A, K, L, and "Z," respectively (i.e., a, k, I, and t).
-The effect is to express the highest praise for Yahweh followed by the last two verses of the book that contain a tentative, hopeful cry for help (Homer Heater, Jr., "Structure and Meaning in Lamentations," Bibliotheca Sacra 149 [July-September 1992]: 304-15).
+The effect is to express the highest praise for Yahweh, followed by the last two verses of the book that contain a tentative, hopeful cry for help (Homer Heater, Jr., "Structure and Meaning in Lamentations," Bibliotheca Sacra 149 [July-September 1992]: 304-15).

-D. Not only does the book use multiple acrostics but it has a chiastic structure as well.
+D. Not only does the book use multiple acrostics, but it has a chiastic structure as well.
 In other words, certain elements reappear in a deliberate order later in the book.
 Chapters 1 and 5 both depict Jerusalem's destruction from the viewpoint of the inhabitants, chapters 2 and 4 both describe God's view, and the center of the book (chap.
 3) shows Jeremiah's response:

-E. Deuteronomy 28 prophesied the terrible judgments resulting from sin nearly 800 years before Lamentations was written.
-The parallels between these writings are striking (Charles Dyer, Bible Knowledge Commentary, 1:1209):
+E. Deuteronomy 28 prophesied the terrible judgments resulting from sin nearly 800 years before Lamentations with striking parallels (Charles Dyer, Bible Knowledge Commentary, 1:1209):